 Do me a favor my friend, and feel comfortable comment down below if you are experiencing any effects of overtraining.
 I'm here to help you my friend.

-Sometimes you gotta get your thoughts out because holding back, you suppress the problems you have.
+Do me a favor and comment below any questions you have.
 I want to hear from you.
 See you later man!